michael-ouyang-projects/MichaelCore/README.md

 # MichaelCore

-### This is a tutorial focus on how to develop your own Java Framework.
+### This is a tutorial focusing on how to develop your own Java Framework.
 So far, it includes Embedded Web Server, IoC, AOP, MVC, Transactional Management, ORM, Asynchronous Processing, etc.

 ---
 ### Init